khargreaves/wildberrywood-web/little-explorers.md

 Monday mornings, 10am-11.30am

-Please note there will be no session on 2nd December 2019.
-The last session of term will be 16th December.
+Our new terms begins on 13th January 2020.
+Please note there will be no session on  3rd February, but we will be running a half term session on Monday 17th February.

 Sessions are drop-in - feel free to join us at any point in the term.
-Check out our [Facebook page](https://www.facebook.com/wildberrywood) page for regular updates and any last minute changes to sessions.
+Like our [Facebook page](https://www.facebook.com/wildberrywood) page for regular updates and any last minute changes to the schedule.

-Autumn is my favourite time of year to be out in the forest, watching the leaves change colour, collecting acorns, conkers and other seeds, and enjoying the fresh air.
-So far this term we have also been celebrating the Gruffalo's 20th birthday by taking a stroll through the deep dark wood, building dens for different characters, and trying out a recipe for gruffalo crumble!

-Upcoming sessions:
-* 21st October HALF TERM: Dragon School!
-* 28th October: sparkly spiders and pungent potions
-* 4th November: bonfire celebration
-* 11th November: leaf lanterns
+It's really important to get outside at this time of year.
+Although it's tempting to stay snuggled up inside, fresh air, daylight and exercise are vital for keeping our minds and bodies healthy during the winter months.
+As long as you and your child layer up, you'll have a great time and feel better for it.
+Tea, coffee, hot chocolate and biscuits are provided at all sessions to keep us going!
+This term we have lots of fun, colourful activities planned to help us banish those winter blues:

+* 13th January: The Snail and the Whale
+* 20th January: Barry the Fish with Fingers
+* 27th January: Year of the Rat
+* 3rd February: no session
-* 18th November: elves and fairies
+* 10th February: Hearts and Flowers
-* 25th November: Stanley's Stick
-* 2nd December: NO SESSION
-* 9th December: Stick Man
-* 16th December: midwinter celebration and Christmas crafts
+* 17th February: Half term fun.
+Older siblings are welcome to attend.

 ## Where?